hsaghir/hsaghir.github.io/src/content/posts/2026-05-02-under-specified-coding-agent.md

 Your coding agent is not broken.
 It is under-specified.
-Until we close the gap between what we say and what production code actually requires — through better harnesses, richer specification artifacts, and a more honest division of labor between human judgment and machine execution — the pattern will repeat: fast first drafts, slow-burning technical debt.
+Until we close the gap between what we say and what production code actually requires, through better harnesses, richer specification artifacts, and a more honest division of labor between human judgment and machine execution, the pattern will repeat: fast first drafts, slow-burning technical debt.
 The bottleneck is not the model.
 It is the channel between us and the model.